Building a better tomorrow, starting today

 Zoning Information Available through Development Department

-We are Hungry for Your Feedback
+We Want to Hear Your Feedback

 Fold Your Plans Like a Pro!

 Why does the Development Department ask that you fold your development plans this way?
 A properly folded plan 1) makes the title block visible without having to open the entire sheet, 2) is easier to open and close, and 3) fits in standard size file folder.
 Take a look at this video and see how you can "fold like a pro".